HarshtheGeek/ExpressJS-and-MongoDB/README.md

 });
 ```

+# Params
+`req.params` is an object that holds URL parameters.
+`req.params.id` accesses a specific one — like a user ID from the URL.

 ### Explanation of Comments:
 1. **Import and App Initialization**:
    - `const express = require("express")`: Importing Express.js for use in this application.